rustem-akhatov/figure-math/README.md

 - [ ] Add validation for MediatR requests.
 - [ ] Add unit-tests on Common libraries and classes using reflection.
+- [ ] Create DSL to describe figures instead of code creation.